By: Linda Musumeci

 The group has a nice spirit.
 Two of the players’ parents come out regularly to watch and support, even at friendly games.
 Some of the guys play together in CASA and other leagues, some get together to watch Italian Serie A games, and usually someone brings drinks, fruit, or homemade cookies to a game.

 Oh my.
 Well, it’s a passion as well as a normal social activity.
 The success of the Italian national team and many Italian teams in the Europa League and the Champions League are a point of pride and excitement In fact, Italy missing the World Cup this year is a motivating factor for some of our players.
 And all of them want to uphold the name and reputation of Italy in the soccer world and not let Italians down, so to speak.

 How do you think soccer in general (and the Unity Cup in particular) promotes inclusivity?

-What places (such as restaurants or cultural centers) or groups in Philadelphia would you recommend to someone if they wanted to learn more about the culture of the country your team represents?
+What places in Philadelphia would you recommend to someone if they wanted to learn more about the culture of the country your team represents?